-Evelyn Marsden was always a spirited type.
+Evelyn Marsden (picture above) was always a spirited type.
 Growing up in rural South Australia at Hoyleton she became an accomplished horsewoman.
 She spent holidays on a farm at Murray Bridge, and it was here she was taught to row on the Murray River, even fighting her way against the tide.

 Nursing was an ideal profession for such a practical, hands-on person, and she trained at the Royal Adelaide Hospital before choosing a life at sea with the famous White Star line.